cmbarker/wnvca-2024/model-output/README.md

 ### `origin_date`

-Values in the `reference_date` column must be a date in the ISO format
+Values in the `origin_date` column must be a date in the ISO format

     YYYY-MM-DD